-ProntoForms was one of just 18 companies featured in Gartner's 2019 LCAP Magic Quadrant report.
+ProntoForms was one of just 19 companies featured in Gartner's 2020 LCAP Magic Quadrant report.
 Additionally, it was the only field-focused solution included.
 Gartner-the world's leading IT research and advisory firm-predicts that by 2024, 75% of large enterprises will use at least four low-code development tools for both IT application development and citizen development initiatives.
+ProntoForms was also named G2's leader in Mobile Forms Automation Software for Fall 2020, retaining this ranking for the 9th time.
+ProntoForms was rated a 92 through real-time user satisfaction ratings, 33 points above the nearest competitor in the Enterprise segment.
+G2 also awarded ProntoForms the High Performer badge for Low-Code Development Platforms and the highest relationship rating available for products included in the Mobile Forms Automation Software category.

-We have a broad cross section of customers in diverse industries; however, our prime focus is in heavy manufacturing, energy resources, and utilities.
+We have a broad cross section of customers in diverse industries; however, our prime focus is in heavy manufacturing, medical devices manufacturing, energy resources, and utilities.
 Typically, our initial sale is to the leaders of field or sales operations.
 In enterprise, we often obtain broader adoption through internal IT channels as they value the platform's security, scalability, and reliability.
 We are focusing on a replicable expansion approach for medium and large enterprise customers to achieve broader adoption in other regions and across other business processes.

-We sell directly and co-market our solution with multiple partners that include independent software vendors, implementation partners, and other industry specific resellers in multiple geographies.
+We sell directly and co-market our solution with multiple partners that include independent software vendors, implementation partners, and other industry-specific resellers in multiple geographies.
 While our direct sales resources provide us access to decision makers in a wide range of companies, we are also targeting new enterprise sales through partners and resellers.
-We believe that these partners and resellers often times provide easier access to the decision makers in large enterprises so we have shifted resources and investment to pursue sales through partners and resellers that have existing large enterprise relationships.
+We believe that these partners and resellers often provide easier access to the decision makers in large enterprises, so we have shifted resources and investment to pursue sales through partners and resellers that have existing large enterprise relationships.